transparency-in-content-moderation/eu-dsa-transparency-db-sor-data-downloader/README.md

   - 16 GiB RAM
   - 1-2 CPU
   - disk storage
-    - 20 GiB to hold temporary data
+    - 20 GiB to hold temporary data (for some daily archives more is needed, up to 80 GiB)
     - 200 MiB for daily data stored as Parquet
-    - 2-5 GiB for daily data CSV archives (if not removed after conversion)
+    - 2 GiB per daily zipped CSV archive, if not removed after conversion (few archives are larger, up to 35 GiB)

 ## Download Data